limited-effort/snfoil-searcher/README.md

 ```

 #### Scoping
-You can provide an inital scope to the searcher by passing it to `new`.
+You can provide an initial scope to the searcher by passing it to `new`.
 If you don't pass in an initial scope, the searcher will try to use the model.

 ```ruby
 PeopleSearcher.new(People.where(team_id: 2))